-In response to the current Corona virus (COVID-19) global outbreak, Kaya’s emergency response team is monitoring the situation as it evolves day-by-day around the world.
+In response to the ongoing Coronavirus (COVID-19) global pandemic, Kaya’s emergency response team is monitoring the situation as it evolves, around the world.

-Currently, some of Kaya locations are affected by travel bans and restrictions.
+Currently, some of Kaya’s locations are affected by travel bans and restrictions.

-For a daily update on all Kaya locations, and more information about COVID 19, check out our insights page here.
+For updates on all Kaya locations, and more information about COVID 19, check out our insights page here.

-Our risk assessment team is vigilant, and keeping up-to-date with what is happening around the world.
-As there is a lot of uncertainty at this time as to how this pandemic will spread, how long it will take to contain and how governments around the world will implement additional travel bans, we recognize that some educational institutions are taking precautionary measures and canceling programs within certain locations.
-For many of the institutions we work with, we have been advised that the main sources of information directing decisions to travel are Department of State travel warnings (where level 3 and 4 advisories are in place) and CDC Travel health notices.
-Where level 2 or level 3 notices are in place specifically for Coronavirus.
+Our risk assessment team are continuously monitoring the travel landscape as we reopen our countries, one by one.
+As we do so, we remain aware that there is a lot of uncertainty at this time.
+To date, there is uncertainty around when a vaccine will be available to the public in each country, and how governments around the world may amend their travel restrictions in line with this.
+We recognize that some educational institutions are taking precautionary measures and may continue to restrict their approval of programs within certain locations.
+For many of the institutions we work with, we have been advised that the main sources of information directing decisions to travel are Department of State travel warnings and CDC Travel health notices.

 Participants and their families should also be aware of the following, given the dynamic and changing situation;

-- The U.S or UK government and/or local host governments can implement travel restrictions, institute quarantines, and activate additional border screening processes at any time’.
+- Your home government and/or host country governments can implement travel restrictions, institute quarantines, and activate additional border screening processes at any time’.